 I blame this on “Disney Marketing“

 This is a two-fold experience, because fireworks at a Disney Park is a rite-of-passage (and will make you second guess your local fireworks for the rest of your life), but I’ve got a little history with this one.
-When I was working in the Canadian Pavilion, this was the soundtrack for every closing shift that I had.
+When I was working in the Canadian Pavilion, the fireworks were a staple for every closing shift that I had.
 We had actions that had to be accomplished before a certain part of the show, and we would be done everything just in time to play a little “duck duck dash” to get out of the crowds and to the buses.

-The soundtrack is amazing, the fireworks are timed in order for you to know the sequence and the feeling you get at the end of the show will absolutely without fail bring you to tears.
+The soundtrack for EPCOT Forever isn’t as good as Illuminations, but the fireworks are timed in order for you to know the sequence and the feeling you get at the end of the show will absolutely without fail bring you to tears.
 Don’t hide it!
 You’re not alone:)

 I blame this on “someone stepped on my toe“…usually